Caveat: New Year’s Dissolutions

 There’s a thin, frail-looking Western woman, with dusty blond hair, sitting at a table alone in the center of the room.
 Some Korean men are regarding her speculatively, and when I walk in – yet another “foreigner” – they look up in surprise, and maybe assume she and I must know each other.

-She introduced herself by the unusual method of showing me her discharge papers from a psychiatric facility.
-But that's getting ahead in the story.
+She introduces herself by the unusual method of showing her discharge papers from a psychiatric facility.
+But that’s getting ahead of the story.

-I sat down along one of the walls, not anywhere near the young woman.
-The waitress came and took my order, and I ordered jjajangmyeon (noodles in black bean sauce), even though I don't actually like jjajangmyeon.
+I sit down along one of the walls, not anywhere near the young woman.
+The waitress comes and takes my order, and for some reason I order jjajangmyeon (noodles in black bean sauce), even though I don’t actually like jjajangmyeon.

-Right from the start, I could see that she was really, clearly, a very strange person.
-But she was young and attractive, and shortly after I sat down, I saw her go over and begin chatting with several middle-aged Korean men.
-This was before I spoke with her.
+Right from the start, I could see that she is really, clearly, a very strange person.
+But she is young and attractive, and shortly after I have sat down, I see her go over and begin chatting with several middle-aged Korean men.
+This is before I have yet spoken with her.

-I was surprised and jealous to see that she was speaking stunningly good Korean – clearly accented, but fluent and effective.
-The men seemed more taken with that aspect of her than her gaunt beauty or her bizarre proposition.
+I am surprised and jealous to see that she is speaking stunningly good Korean – clearly with a foreign accent, but fluent and effective.
+The men seem more taken with that aspect of her than her gaunt beauty or her bizarre proposition.

-What was the bizarre proposition?
-I gathered, early on, that she was talking about something illicit or unexpected with the men – I could see their shocked, uncomfortable reactions.
-It was unclear what it might be.
-The ones she was talking to when I first saw her were more stunned by than genuinely interested in whatever it was she was saying.
-Perhaps they were put off by the introduction – the frank announcement that she'd recently exited a mental hospital.
-It was probably overwhelming for a typical Korean man of limited world-view and provincial mentality.
+What is the bizarre proposition?
+I gathered, early on, that she is talking about something illicit or unexpected with the men – I can see their shocked, uncomfortable reactions.
+It is unclear what it might be.
+These men she is talking to seem more stunned by it than genuinely interested in whatever it is she is saying.
+Perhaps they are put off by the introduction – the frank announcement that she has recently exited a mental hospital.
+That is probably a bit overwhelming for a typical Korean man of limited world-view and provincial mentality.

-By the time I got my food, she had returned to her table in the center of the room and was sitting alone, toying with, but not eating, some jjambbong – a spicy noodle and seafood concoction that goes under the rubric of "Chinese food" in Korea, but which no self-respecting Chinese person would cook.
-Kind of the same way "Chinese food" in rural America doesn't seem very Chinese to Chinese people, either.
-Although it's quite different, jjambbong always reminds me of Chilean curanto – I think it's the combination of pork and seafood in a stew.
+By the time I get my food, she has returned to her table in the center of the room and is again sitting alone, toying with, but not eating, some jjambbong – a spicy noodle and seafood concoction that goes under the rubric of “Chinese food” in Korea, but which no self-respecting Chinese person would cook.
+It is “Chinese” in kind of the same way “Chinese food” in rural America doesn’t seem very Chinese to Chinese people, either.
+Although it’s quite different, jjambbong always reminds me of Chilean curanto – I think it’s the combination of pork and seafood in a stew.

-The woman, seeing me alone, and having been not-so-politely brushed off by the bewildered Korean men, came over and bluntly introduced herself, which is when I came to understand that the papers she was showing were the discharge papers from the psychiatric hospital.
+The woman, seeing me alone, and having been not-so-politely brushed off by the bewildered Korean men, comes over and bluntly introduces herself, now, to me.
+This is when I come to understand that the papers she’s showing are the discharge papers from the psychiatric hospital.

-"I'm Maude Sanders," she explained.
-She had a non-North American accent, but not British.
+“I’m Maude Sanders,” she explains.
+She has a non-North American accent, but not British.
 Perhaps Australian, or Irish.
-It wasn't clear.
+It’s not clear.
+It’s another of those moments of inside-the-dream just thinking, as I meditate on this.

-"You speak very good Korean," I said, noncommittally, fascinated by her unusual mode of introduction.
+“You speak very good Korean,” I answer, noncommittally.
+I am fascinated by her unusual mode of introduction.

-"It's not hard to pick up when you spend a few years in mental hospital in Korea," she explained.
-This did, indeed, make sense.
-But how was it that she came to spend a few years in a Korean nut house?
-I was afraid to ask.
-There was a short, awkward silence.
-I looked at the TV.
-She looked over at the Korean men.
+“It’s not hard to pick up when you spend a few years in mental hospital in Korea,” she explains, with a shrug.
+This does, indeed, make sense.
+But how is it that she came to spend a few years in a Korean nut house?
+I feel afraid to ask.
+There is a short, awkward silence, then.
+I look at the TV.
+She looks over at the Korean men, as if wishing they’d cooperated with her proposition, earlier.

-She lowered her voice and leaned in close.
-I was drawn in by her attractiveness, but I could tell I wasn't going to like what she would say.
-It was an inside-the-dream premonition.
+She lowers her voice and leans in close.
+I am drawn in by her attractiveness, but I can tell I am not going to like what she has to say.
+It’s a kind of inside-the-dream premonition.

-There were some disconnected images of me actually agreeing to this, right at the end.
+There are some disconnected images of me actually agreeing to this, right at the end: signing some kind of waiver.

 But that was so shocking, that I woke up.